TheHive-Project/CortexDocs/analyzer_requirements.md

 - `verifyssl`

-Provide the API key as a value for the `key` parameter and the secret as a value to the `secret` parameter. the `url` parameter should be the address of your on premise service en `environmentid` should also be gathered from your custom configuration.
+Provide the API key as a value for the `key` parameter and the secret as a value to the `secret` parameter. the `url` parameter should be the address of your on premise service. `environmentid` should also be gathered from your custom configuration.

 ### Nessus
 Use [Nessus Professional](https://www.tenable.com/products/nessus-vulnerability-scanner),